AMCarrillo/Face-Detector/README.md

 # Face-Detector
-Basic face detector programmed with Python.
+Basic face detector programmed with Python and OpenCV.